Thomas Ross (minister): Lilias Dunbar

 Lilias Dunbar lost her parents early in life and was brought up by Sir Hugh Campbell.
 Anderson relates that Lilias Dunbar (later Mrs Campbell) visited Thomas Ross, along with Jean Taylor, while he was sick in prison.
 She had a religious experience under Ross' ministry two years previously at Kilraick Old Town (Kilravock) pg 320.

 In the summer of the year 1679, in the twenty-second year of her age, Lilias Dunbar was married to Mr. Alexander Campbell of Torrich, a young gentleman descended, like herself, from the family of Calder, and a cousin of her own.
 The union was, however, formed by Mr. John Stewart, who, at the restoration, was minister of a parish in the presbytery of Deer, in the synod of Aberdeen, but who was ejected for nonconformity.

-Hew Scott said Thomas Ross married Lilias Dunbar, and had sons: Alexander of Nether Pitkerrie, minister of Fearn; and George, minister of Kincardine.
+Hew Scott has written that Thomas Ross married Lilias Dunbar, and had sons: Alexander of Nether Pitkerrie, minister of Fearn; and George, minister of Kincardine.